-Our paper contributes to the large literature on designing policies to achieve macroeconomic stability in the face of the ZLB.
+Our paper is part of a large literature on designing policies to achieve macroeconomic stability in the face of the ZLB.
 This literature has been prompted by the extended periods of low and even negative interest rates experienced in many countries and by evidence of a declining natural rate of interest (see for example Holston, Laubach and Williams (2017)), which increases the likelihood of future ZLB episodes.
+The research on monetary policy frameworks to deal with the ZLB has focused on both optimal monetary policy and on instrument rules.

-A large literature has focused on optimal monetary policy at the ZLB.
-Work by Eggertsson and Woodford (2003, 2006), Adam and Billi (2006), and Nakov (2008), showed that central banks should promise to keep their policy rate at zero for longer, not raising rates as soon as doing so might become feasible.
-If credible, such promises to make-up for past target misses induce expectations of higher future inflation, helping to mitigate the policy limitations arising from the ZLB.3
+Work by Eggertsson and Woodford (2003, 2006), Adam and Billi (2006), Nakov (2008), and Billi, Galí, and Nakov (2023) shows that central banks should promise to keep their policy rate at zero for longer, not raising rates as soon as doing so might become feasible.
+If credible, such promises to make-up for past target misses induce expectations of higher future inflation, helping to mitigate the policy limitations arising from the ZLB.3 Other work has focused on altering the monetary authorities goals to include price level or average inflation objectives (e.g., Nessén and Vestin (2005), Budianto, Nakata, and Schmidt (2023)) or including the price level or average inflation in the policy instrument rule to mimic the outcomes of optimal policy (e.g., Reifschneider and Williams (2000), Mertens and Williams (2019)).

-The research on new monetary policy rules and goals to deal with the ZLB has, however, generally ignored the role of fiscal policy.4 Nevertheless, monetary policy actions have implications for the government's budget, and the central bank's ability to achieve its inflation target depends on the behavior of the fiscal authority.
+However, this work has ignored the role of fiscal policy.4 Nevertheless, monetary policy actions have implications for the government's budget, and the central bank's ability to achieve its inflation target depends on the behavior of the fiscal authority.
 Standard analyses of monetary policy assume, in the terminology of Leeper (1991), an active monetary policy (AM) aimed at controlling inflation, implicitly combined with a passive fiscal policy (PF) that ensures debt sustainability.5 The Fed's policy framework review that led to the adoption of average inflation targeting in 2020, for example, took as given that any candidate framework would involve just such an AM/PF arrangement.6